Explore Antarctica Without Leaving Your Couch

 There are many ways to undertake an Antarctica expedition from home.
 Check these great resources to discover the White Continent without leaving your couch.

-Visit the expedition huts on the north shore of Cape Evans on Ross Island.
+Visit the expedition huts on Cape Evans, Ross Island

 Explore the highlights of the State Library of New South Wales' Antarctic collections.